 Fun and low-budget staycation activities (with a splash of elegance)

 Try these low-budget staycation ideas when planning your staycation.
 Some of these ideas are totally free, the others are pretty low cost.

 You might also enjoy doing some brainstorming with your spouse and/or children to see how many amazing but free (or cheap) ideas you can come up with to make your staycation awesome.

 Prepare all your meals yourself but prepare them ahead of time

 So, what you can do is get some meals in the freezer ahead of time.
-Then all you have to do is pull them out, defrost and heat up.
+Then all you have to do is pull them out, defrost, and heat them.